tambetvali/LaeArve/Books/Environment/FineTuning/TorchTune/index.md

 - _[Welcome to the torchtune Documentation](https://pytorch.org/torchtune/stable/index.html)_

 - [torchtune Overview](https://pytorch.org/torchtune/stable/overview.html)

+## Task done

+Well currently I got, with clear wording, from CoPilot what I wanted, but this was:

 Extremely hard to convince CoPilot or ChatGPT I want real download link not some nonsense talk at hugging face cards and their broken-version transformers ..a good old link to just download the tar.gz, not automations and registrations and more libraries ..to just fine-tune with pytorch.
 I don't understand why they think download links are _useless_ and have this nonsense menthality for providing _advanced_ exception to rules of downloading, as simple as clicking a link and not listing facebook models which want licence clicks.